Mohammad Yunus, Nobel Laureate

 New York, September 23, 2014

 Dr. Sanjay Gupta is the multiple Emmy®-award winning chief medical correspondent for CNN.
-Gupta, a practicing neurosurgeon, plays an integral role in CNN’s reporting on health and medical news for Starting Point with Soledad O'Brien, Anderson Cooper 360°, CNN documentaries, and anchors the weekend medical affairs program Sanjay Gupta, MD.
-Gupta also contributes to CNN.com and CNNHealth.com.
+Gupta, a practicing neurosurgeon, plays an integral role in CNN’s reporting on health news for Starting Point with Soledad O'Brien, Anderson Cooper 360°, CNN documentaries, and anchors the weekend medical affairs program Sanjay Gupta, MD.

 Fadi Ghandour is the founder and vice chairman of Aramex, one of the leading global logistics and transportation companies.
-He is currently executive chairman of Wamda Capital, a new venture capital fund focusing on technology investments in the Arab World.
+He is the executive chairman of Wamda Capital, a venture capital fund focusing on technology investments in the Arab World.

 Ghandour is also the managing partner of MENA Venture Investments, a seed capital investment company investing in early-stage tech companies.
 He is a member of the board of Abraaj Capital, a member of the board of trustees at the American University of Beirut, and chairman of the advisory council of the Center for Entrepreneurial Development (CED) at the Institute of Business Administration Karachi (IBA).

 Nobel Laureate Professor Muhammad Yunus is the father of microcredit, the father of social business, the founder of Grameen Bank, and of more than 50 other companies in Bangladesh.
 For his constant innovation and enterprise, Fortune Magazine named Professor Yunus in March 2012 as "one of 12 greatest entrepreneurs of our time."